Beldurph/combolist-editor/README.md

 - [x] Make a non-auth version
 - [ ] Email Sorting
 - [ ] Remember where left-off if crash occurs

-## Auth
-Authentication available for Cracked.to users.
-(Scheduled for removal)